Four color theorem: Proof by computer

+As they had with Donald Gillies' discovery of the then-largest prime number using ILLIAC II in 1963, the University of Illinois Urbana-Champaign Mathematics department celebrated the discovery of Appel and Haken's computer-aided proof of the Four color theorem by altering their postage meter.

 During the 1960s and 1970s, the German mathematician Heinrich Heesch developed methods of using computers to search for a proof.
 Notably, he was the first to use discharging for proving the theorem, which turned out to be important in the unavoidability portion of the subsequent Appel–Haken proof.
 He also expanded on the concept of reducibility and, along with Ken Durre, developed a computer test for it.
 Unfortunately, at this critical juncture, he was unable to procure the necessary supercomputer time to continue his work.

 Others took up his methods, including his computer-assisted approach.
 While other teams of mathematicians were racing to complete proofs, Kenneth Appel and Wolfgang Haken at the University of Illinois announced, on June 21, 1976, that they had proved the theorem.
 They were assisted in some algorithmic work by John A. Koch.

 If the four-color conjecture were false, there would be at least one map with the smallest possible number of regions that requires five colors.
 The proof showed that such a minimal counterexample cannot exist, through the use of two technical concepts: